hjin030/DCmotor-Control/README.md

 # DCmotor-Control

-This is a simple DC motor control with python GUI library.
+This is a simple DC motor control by arduino and python.